Buildings at Risk For Sale

 - The Society for the Protection of Ancient Buildings (SPAB) publishes a list of historic buildings in need of repair or new use that are for sale or lease.
 The list is available to SPAB members.

 - SAVE Britain's Heritage (SAVE) publishes a catalogue and online register of buildings at risk in England and Wales.
 The register highlights historic buildings that are vacant and whose future is uncertain with the aim of identifying new owners able to repair and/or find a new use for them.
-The catalogue can be obtained from SAVE for £15 or £13 for Friends (plus £2.50 p&p within the UK).
-To access the online register you need to be a Friend of SAVE.
-Subscription costs £36 a year.
+The catalogue is available for purchase from SAVE.